Rat-baiting: Jerry

-Jerry was a champion ratter of colonial Australia, owned by Mr. R. G. Banner Jr., of Sandridge, now called Port Melbourne, during the 1860's.
+Jerry was a champion ratter of colonial Australia, owned by Mr. R. G. Banner Jr., of Sandridge, now called Port Melbourne, during the 1860s.
 Jerry was a bull and terrier weighing under 7 lbs.
 During the 19th century in Melbourne, ratting contests were common with dogs like Jerry competing in glass-walled pits where two terriers raced to kill a set number of rats within the shortest amount of time.
 A 1900 Argus feature recalls: “There used to be rat-pits in Melbourne where sportsmen took their dogs and had competitions in rat killing… the pit was surrounded by plate-glass…two dogs were then put in and the test was to see which of them would kill the most in the quickest time.
 The sport was grand.”
 On or about June 8, 1861, Jerry became notable when he was backed in a rat-baiting contest for £10 to kill 100 rats within ten-minutes, instead Jerry completed the gory task in 8 minutes and 30 seconds, as reported in the Bell's Life in Victoria and Sporting Chronicle, as follows:

 "The match in which Jerry was backed to kill 100 rats in ten minutes, for £10 a side, came off last Tuesday, at the All Nations Hotel, Sandridge, and resulted in the victory of Jerry, who succeeded in killing the hundred in 8 min.
 30. sec.
 The event came off in the plate-glass pit, and the attendance was numerous.
 Matches of minor importance concluded the sports of the evening.
 Jerry has thus amply justified his title to be considered the champion dog of the colony, the only other tyke likely to contest the honour being George Strike's Cribb."